Intrinsically symmetric cosmological model in the presence of dissipative fluids: Introduction

 \section{Introduction}

-Several attempts to describe our actual clumped universe have been made by adopting fewer symmetries than the ones present in the standard cosmological model, described by the Friedmann-Lema\^itre-Robertson-Walker (FLRW) class of geometries, which is invariant under a six-parameter group of isometries and whose surfaces of transitivity are three-dimensional spacelike hypersurfaces of constant curvature \cite{ellis_mac_marteens}.
-A number of inhomogeneous geometries have been constructed following this former idea in order to give a more realistic view of cosmology \cite{steph03,kra}.
-Special attention is given to the models dealing with the averaging and backreaction issues \cite{wiltshire,kolb,buchert}, and the exact Lema\^itre-Tolman (LT) and Szekeres models \cite{krasinski}.
+Several attempts to describe our actual clumped universe have been made by adopting fewer symmetries than the standard cosmological model, described by the Friedmann-Lema\^itre-Robertson-Walker (FLRW) class of geometries, which is invariant under a six-parameter group of isometries and whose surfaces of transitivity are three-dimensional spacelike hypersurfaces of constant curvature \cite{ellis_mac_marteens}.
+A number of inhomogeneous geometries have been constructed following this idea in order to give a more realistic view of cosmology \cite{steph03,kra}.
+Special attention is given to models dealing with averaging and backreaction issues \cite{wiltshire,kolb,buchert}, the exact Lema\^itre-Tolman-Bondi (LTB) models \cite{lemaitre,tolman,bondi} and Szekeres models \cite{krasinski}.

-A particularly interesting technique to generate inhomogeneous cosmologies is the one developed by Szafron and Collins \cite{coll_79,coll1_79,coll2_79} in which exact solutions to the Einstein's field equations (EFE) are found through the so-called intrinsic symmetries approach, where only submanifolds of the whole space-time admit certain group of isometries.
-For instance, when the fluid flow is irrotational, one could impose symmetries on the hypersurfaces orthogonal to the flow seen as three-dimensional manifolds and still the full space-time would possess no symmetries whatsoever.
+A particularly interesting technique to generate inhomogeneous cosmologies is the one developed by Szafron and Collins \cite{coll_79,coll1_79,coll2_79,coll_grg} in which exact solutions to the Einstein's field equations (EFE) are found through the so-called intrinsic symmetries approach, where only submanifolds of the whole space-time admit certain groups of isometries.
+When the fluid flow is irrotational, for instance, one could impose symmetries on the hypersurfaces orthogonal to the flow, seen as three-dimensional manifolds, and still the full space-time would possess no symmetries whatsoever.